Grace-Note-LLC/distributed-chess/devpost.md

 To enhance its efficiency in a distributed environment, we integrated alpha-beta pruning.
 This optimization significantly reduces the number of nodes the algorithm evaluates by eliminating branches that cannot influence the final decision, ensuring faster computations and better performance across the distributed system.

 ### Firmware
-The firmware is written in C, and adapted to different hardware devices such that each work togethers synchronously.
+The firmware is written in C, and adapted to different hardware devices such that each works together synchronously.
 When a player makes a move, the AI move generation pipeline is kicked off, and the data is passed to the backend.
-From there, the Pi does some
+From there, the engine checks whether a checkmate or stalemate has been reached, and then generates a list of all possible moves.
+The minimax algorithm is run on those moves, and each unique board state is send as needed to an available smart device over SPI for scoring.
+The smart device then evaluates the current score of the board based on a variety of factors including mobility, material balance, whether the move was a capture, etc.

+It should be noted that each of these devices needed to be reverse engineered so that the custom board evaluation and SPI communication firmware could be flashed onto the microcontroller.
+To accomplish this, we physically opened each device to expose the debug pins on the MCU, powered it, and then sent commands to flash the device over UART.

 ## Challenges we ran into

 ### Frontend
-On the frontend one of the biggest hurdles was debugging intricate issues in the game's logic, such as accurately implementing the rules for special moves like castling and en passant.
-These bugs often required meticulous review of the code.
+On the frontend one of the biggest hurdles was debugging issues with the game's logic, such as accurately implementing the rules for special moves like castling and en-passant.
+These bugs often required caareful review of the code and unit tests.

 Time management was another challenge, as balancing development tasks with other commitments meant juggling priorities and making sacrifices.
 Additionally, there were moments of frustration when we got stuck, particularly while designing an efficient algorithm for move validation and game state tracking.
 To overcome these obstacles, we broke tasks into smaller, manageable pieces, set clear daily goals, and leveraged online resources like forums and documentation.
 Debugging became easier as we adopted a more systematic approach, using test cases to isolate issues.

 When stuck, we found that taking breaks and revisiting the problem with a new perspective often led to new ideas.